 Refresher Sewing Class.
-This 1-day sewing workshop is a useful refresher to top up your sewing and dressmaking techniques.
+This 1-day sewing workshop is a useful refresher in foundation sewing techniques.

-If you used to sew but are a bit rusty, then this Refresher sewing class is a good starting point to brush up on your dressmaking techniques.
+If you used to sew but are a bit rusty, then this Refresher sewing class is a good starting point to brush up on your foundation sewing skills.

 Who is this aimed at?